TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-chore-updates.md

 v22.11.0
 ```

-* Everything appears to work but I get a warning from node whenever I use lerna, my monorepo build tool.
+Everything appears to work but I get a warning from Node whenever I use Lerna, my monorepo build tool.

 ```
 (node:18030) [DEP0040] DeprecationWarning: The `punycode` module is deprecated.
 Please use a userland alternative instead.
 (Use `node --trace-deprecation ...` to show where the warning was created)
 ```

-* Diving deeper
+Diving deeper.

 ```
 % node --trace-deprecation node_modules/.bin/lerna info